canonical-ols/snapstore-snap-docs/docs/how-to/on-prem-model-service.md

 `sudo enterprise-store config internal.publishergw.snapmodels.read-timeout={timeout-in-seconds}`
 ```

-The key needs to be registered with the online Snap Store before it can sign serials:
+The key needs to be registered with the SaaS Store before it can sign serials:

 ```bash
 $ store-admin register-key PPkB6XcYjkxzA9c6dXsaM0sg9r_d5DZ2kDYvWPTeuSXofXGzMDBt7DoD_Xiw3see